Our Most Frequently Asked Questions and Policies

 - NOTICES AND ASSUMPTION OF RISK

-ASSUMPTION OF RISK, AGREEMENT AND RELEASES OF LIABILITY WARNING: By entering Alpaca Acres Farm and Fun (also referred to as “Farm”), visitors acknowledge and agree to this warning in its entirety and all farm policies written or verbal.
+WARNING: By entering Alpaca Acres Farm and Fun (“Farm”), visitors acknowledge and agree to this notice in full, along with all farm policies (written or verbal).

 - Ticket Start Times